IanLondon/ianlondon.github.io/src/posts/modular-level-design-geometry.md

 ![footprint example wall floor](../images/modular-design-geometry/footprint-example-wall-floor.png)

-A complex part inside a footprint.
+A complex bent catwalk part inside a footprint.
 The ends are exactly flush with the bounds of the footprint.
 You can check this by looking in the properties of the verticies and confirming they're at 1.5 or -1.5 in the corresponding axis (for our 3m cube footprint, the outer boundaries are 1.5m from the center).

 Note that the position of the object origin here is following the half-off-center convention I'm using for free-standing panels, described below.
 On the flat catwalks to the left and bottom of the curved section, the catwalk platform is centered about the origin, offset by 0.125m to align with the floor and ceiling planes.